 Measurement Conditions

-By evaluating the cycling of polar and temperate taxa of diatoms and green algae under a range of light and temperature conditions (Table 2), we can determine if polar taxa have evolved to increase photosynthetic energy conversion efficiency by minimizing inefficient recombination reactions.
+By evaluating the S-State cycling of polar and temperate taxa of diatoms and green algae under a range of measurement light and temperature conditions (Table 2), we can determine if polar taxa have evolved to increase photosynthetic energy conversion efficiency by minimizing inefficient recombination reactions.
 Measurement temperatures ranged from 0 to 28°C, depending on the taxa (Table 2).

-Altering the spacing between flashes can simulate varying light conditions.
-At higher light intensities, more photons are emitted per unit of time, corresponding to shorter spacing between flashes.
+Altering the spacing between sequential flashes can simulate varying light conditions.
+At higher light levels, more photons arrive per unit of time, corresponding to shorter spacing between saturating flashes in our measurement protocol (Figure 3).
 Cultures were evaluated at flash spacings of 1, 2, 4, 8, and 16 seconds.
 Corresponding steady-state light levels were calculated for each unique measurement condition as follows:

 Lightμmol γm-2s-1=1flash spacing (s)×1σPSII(Å2γ-1)×1m21E20Å2×1 μmol6.02 2E17 γ (Equation 2)

-This calculation requires the effective absorption cross-section of photosystem II (σPSII), a parameter estimated from the ChlF induction curve during the saturation phase.
+This calculation requires the effective absorption cross-section of photosystem II (σPSII), a parameter estimated from the ChlF induction curve during the saturation phase (Kolber 1998 citation).
 This parameter represents the probability of light capture by the PSII antenna bed associated with the dark-adapted PSII [16,20].
-The conversion of flash spacing to light levels yielded similar but unique measurement ranges of light level for each strain (Table 2).
+The conversion of flash spacing to light levels yielded similar ranges of effective measurement light levels for each strain (Table 2).
+For comparison, full sunlight at the sea surface is ~ 2000 µmol photons m-2s-1 so our measurement light ranges ~ 5 orders of magnitude lower than full sunlight, and ~ 3 orders of magnitude below the ~ 20 µmol photons m-2s-1 threshold, used to define the conventional bottom of the photic zone supporting photosynthetic productivity in the oceans.

 Table 2: Measurement conditions by strain